whitequark/lab-notebook/source/_posts/2014-05-27-making-a-lens-using-a-cnc-mill.markdown

   * Use thicker acrylic to avoid gluing anything, or at least glue several sheets prior to milling and mill out the parts which do not have glue-related defects.
   * Use smaller milling step.
 50µm is the vendor-provided *repeated* positioning resolution, but with microstepping, one could get resolutions as high as 10µm.
 It doesn't have to be perfect, just reduce the amount of polishing work.
+  * Use a ballnose endmill, a cylindrical one isn't suitable for profiling.
+  * Use a polishing paste that's not from 80s, or at least properly dissolve it in kerosene.
+It's a mess, though.